Teaching Guides

 Articles, student readings, and teaching activities to understand environmental problems and imagine solutions.

-Themes: Climate Justice, Environment, Science
+Themes: Environment, Climate Justice, Science

 peoples_curriculum_for_the_earthA People’s Curriculum for the Earth is a collection of articles, role plays, simulations, stories, poems, and graphics to help breathe life into teaching about the environmental crisis.